thradams/CPrime-V1/README.md

 The **auto** type qualifier is a qualifier that can be applied in pointers.
 When a pointer has auto it means that the pointer is the **owner of the pointed object**.
 This information is used to generate destructors.
 See the declaration of String and the generated destructor X_Destroy.

+The ouput "annotated C" also can be used to revert to the orignal code.
+In other words "annotated C" is just another view to the same source.
+The compiler can be used in any C IDE with this annotated syntax.
+The extended syntax can be used for a better undestanding a high level view of the code.

 ### Initialization
 Struct data members can have initializers.
 This initializers are used to generate special functions and for the default initialization.